Join the fastest-growing Food community on Pinterest

 STORAGE OPTIONS

 When you have extra waffles, let them cool on a plate first.
 Don’t put them in a box or bag while they’re still hot, or they will turn soggy.
 After they’re cool, put them in a plastic bag or container with a lid.
 You can keep them in the fridge for up to three days.
 If you want to keep them longer, freeze them.
-Put wax paper between each waffle so they don’t stick together, then place them in a freezer bag.
-When you want to eat them again, just toast them or warm them in the oven.
-They will taste almost like fresh waffles.
+Put wax paper between each waffle so they don’t stick together.

 SOME VARIATIONS

 You can change waffles to match what you like.
-Add chocolate chips in the batter for a sweet treat.
+Add chocolate chips to the batter for a sweet treat.
 Add blueberries or strawberries for a fruity taste.
-You can also add a bit of cinnamon or nutmeg for warm spice flavor.
-Some people like to make waffles less sweet and add cheese or herbs for a savory version.
-You can also top waffles with syrup, honey, whipped cream, fruit, or even ice cream.
-Waffles are fun because they can be simple or very fancy, depending on what you add.
+You can also add a bit of cinnamon or nutmeg for a warm spice flavor.

 FAQ